 It’s in our DNA to be the best we possibly can be at something.

-As a coach, it’s your job to make sure that your players can thrive in competitive environments.
+As a coach, it’s your job to ensure your players thrive in competitive environments.
 What do competitive environments do?

 - Teaches Players How To Find Ways To Win

-When you compete there are winners and losers.
+When you compete, there are winners and losers.
 No one wants to be a loser.
-However, there is some good with losing in practice.
+However, there is some good in losing in practice.

 If you consistently put your players in competitive situations, they are going to learn to “get the next one” and handle losing the right way.
 It sucks, but they need to know what losing feels like so they can strive to win.